Grenade: Gunpowder

 The shells (pào) are made of cast iron, as large as a bowl and shaped like a ball.
 Inside they contain half a pound of 'divine fire' (shén huǒ, gunpowder).
 They are sent flying towards the enemy camp from an eruptor (mu pào), and when they get there a sound like a thunder-clap is heard, and flashes of light appear.
 If ten of these shells are fired successfully into the enemy camp, the whole place will be set ablaze...

 Grenade-like devices were also known in ancient India.
 In a 12th-century Persian historiography, the Mojmal al-Tawarikh, a terracotta elephant filled with explosives set with a fuse was placed hidden in the van and exploded as the invading army approached.

 A type of grenade called the 'flying impact thunder crash bomb' (飛擊震天雷) was developed in the late 16th century and first used in September 1, 1592 by the Joseon Dynasty during the Japanese invasions of Korea.
 The grenade was 20 cm in diameter, weighed 10 kg, and had a cast iron shell.
 It contained iron pellets, and an adjustable fuse.
 The grenade was used with a dedicated grenade launcher called a 'wangu' (碗口).
 It was used in both the besieging and defense of fortifications, to great effect.

+There is a documented precedent for the use of hand grenades by Catalan troops.
+At the very least, they were already utilized during the siege of Bonifacio in 1420.
+Another specific historical instance occurred in 1433: The fleet of Alfonso the Magnanimous (Alfons el Magnànim), which set sail for Sicily, loaded 200,000 units of primitive "magranes de coure" (copper pomegranates in the Italian language of the time) in Barcelona.
+The historical account describes them as follows:"...It also carried 200,000 copper pomegranates filled with gunpowder, and when they set fire to them they made a great noise, and, as the pieces shattered, they did so much damage that they knocked to the ground anyone they touched..." — Melcior Miralles: Chronicle and Diary of the Chaplain of Alfonso the Magnanimous.
+The key innovation here was the fragmentation effect.
+Older grenades relied mostly on fire to burn the enemy.
+The Catalan copper grenades were designed to explode and spray metal shrapnel, making them a true ancestor of the modern fragmentation grenade.
+Moreover the quantity indicates they were a standard issue munition, not just an experimental prototype.

 The first cast-iron bombshells and grenades appeared in Europe in 1467, where their initial role was with the besieging and defense of castles and fortifications.
 A hoard of several hundred ceramic hand grenades was discovered during construction in front of a bastion of the Bavarian city of Ingolstadt, Germany, dated to the 17th century.
 Many of the grenades retained their original black powder loads and igniters.
 The grenades were most likely intentionally dumped in the moat of the bastion prior to 1723.